vsillan/game-server-programming-course/presentations/intro.md

 ### Things you need to know

-How to create good Web APIs <!-- .element: class="fragment" -->
+How to build great Web APIs <!-- .element: class="fragment" -->

 Databases – both traditional SQL and NoSQL databases <!-- .element: class="fragment" -->